Fira: Can We Achieve Full-rank Training of LLMs Under Low-rank Constraint?: Proposed Method

-Based on this observation, we can use the scaling factors in low-rank training to replace those in full-rank training, even though the absolute magnitude of the scaling factors may vary between low-rank and full-rank training.
-This is because the absolute magnitude can be regarded as the learning rate, to which adaptive optimizers (e.g., Adam) are not sensitive \citep{zhao2024deconstructing,liu2019variance}.
-Instead, the discrepancies (or relative orders) in the correction magnitudes of different parameters (or weight matrices) are of greater significance.

-\textbf{Norm-based Scaling.} Inspired by this, we propose a norm-based scaling method that utilizes the scaling factor of a weight matrix in low-rank training as a substitute for the corresponding factor in full-rank training:
+\textbf{Norm-based scaling.} Building on the above observation, we propose a norm-based scaling method that leverages the scaling factor of a weight matrix in low-rank training as a substitute for the corresponding factor in full-rank training:

-By Eq. (\ref{Fira_pure_update}), we can approximately correct $(G_t-P_tR_t)$ as adaptive optimizers do, so as to achieve full-rank training under low-rank constraints.
+Through Eqn. \ref{Fira_pure_update}, we can approximately correct $(G_t-P_tR_t)$ as adaptive optimizers do, so as to achieve full-rank training under low-rank constraints.

-Furthermore, we can use a more fine-grained average of the scaling factor in Eq.(\ref{Fira_pure_update}), by considering each column in the weight matrix:
+To further enhance our approach, we introduce a more fine-grained strategy for computing scaling factors in Eqn. \ref{Fira_pure_update} by considering each column of the weight matrix individually: